gbowne1/ProgrammerNotes/VSCode/what-is-devcontainer.md

 The `.devcontainer` file is a JSON file that specifies the container image to use, the environment variables to set, the extensions to install, and other configuration options for the container.
 The file is similar to the `launch.json` file used for debugging configurations

-It is worth noting that running the full Visual Studio Code in Windows/Linux containers is not supported, but running with the Dev Containers extension is supported.
-When using the Dev Containers extension, the Visual Studio Code server is running in the container while the Visual Studio Code client is on the desktop.
+It is worth noting that running the full Visual Studio Code in Windows/Linux containers is not supported, but running with the Visual Studio Code extension is supported.
+When using the  extension, the Visual Studio Code server is running in the container while the Visual Studio Code client is on the desktop.

 The `.devcontainer` configuration file is a JSON file that specifies the container image to use, the environment variables to set, the extensions to install, and other configuration options for the container